 This is a topic I’ve written on before in my journals and my blogs but it has recently entered my mind and prompted some thoughts about it.
 My thoughts here may or may not agree with what I’ve said or written previously.

 Yes, those secrets are a tremendous burden and the memories surface with greater regularity than I’d like.
-When the memories arise, I evaluate them and generally bury them again.
-They are in the past, I’ve learned from them, and I don’t see a lot of potential good in bringing them into the light.
+When the memories arise, I evaluate them and usually bury them again.
+They are in the past, I’ve learned from them and I don’t see much potential good in bringing them into the light.
 They’re my burden and there is no point in making them someone else’s burden.

 I try to treat my life as an open book but there are chapters that have either been torn out or the pages have become stuck together.
 If asked about these pages, my response will likely be that the subject is not open to discussion.
 It’s my karma and I’ll deal with the consequences.